Nicole Walker

 Zucker's performance in the role has been met with favorable reception from audiences and critics, having garnered her two nominations for the Daytime Emmy Award for Outstanding Supporting Actress in a Drama Series in 2010 and 2013.
-In 2014 and 2020, she ascended and received her third and fourth Daytime Emmy nominations in the Outstanding Lead Actress in a Drama Series category.
+In 2014 and 2020, she received her third and fourth Daytime Emmy nominations in the Outstanding Lead Actress in a Drama Series category.